GuruDevOp7884/GuruDevOp7884/README.md

-# Hi There, I'm Gustavo Alves 👋
+# Hi, I'm Gustavo Alves 👋

 - 🔭 I’m currently working as a Industrial Electrician but trying to work as a developer
 - 🌱 I’m learning about Java Script, HTML5 and CSS3